joeshull/what_the_fish_betta/README.md

 :-------------------------:|:-------------------------:
 <a href="http://archive.xaraxone.com/webxealot/workbook35/rgb-cymk_04.gif"><img src="http://archive.xaraxone.com/webxealot/workbook35/rgb-cymk_04.gif" width="600px" height="400px"></img></a>|<a href="http://archive.xaraxone.com/webxealot/workbook35/rgb-cymk_02.gif"><img src="http://archive.xaraxone.com/webxealot/workbook35/rgb-cymk_02.gif" width="600px" height="400px"></img></a>

+**Grayscaling**
-I wanted to eliminate color as a variable to see if the classifier could simply identify some shape in the image.
+I wanted to eliminate color as a variable in order to give the classifier an easier task - identify shape or shading.
 To do that I used PIL's "L" algorithm to convert the image to grayscale (0-255) and de facto provide us with a 2D matrix.

+*Greyscaling Using PIL's 'L' Algorithm*

+	Gray = R * 299/1000 + G * 587/1000 + B * 114/1000

 Converting to grayscale allows us to do a couple things:
 1. Simplify the classification to shape and lighting only
 2. Maintain some semblance of sampling density (RGB features at 33px = 3267)

-Greyscaled Using PIL's 'L' Algorithm
-	L = R * 299/1000 + G * 587/1000 + B * 114/1000

 <div align="Center">
     <img src="https://github.com/joeshull/what_the_fish_beta/blob/master/readme_graphics/gray_smile.png" width="300px" height="300px"></img>
 </div>

+**Resizing**
+Once grayscaled, the images were resized to a fixed image size (33x33px).
+Creating a fixed image size keeps the pixel space consistent at 1089 total pixels.

+The image size was picked by visually testing smallest picture size that my human eye could accurately identify a "fish" or "non-fish".

 Fish Image Processing      |  Non-fish Image Processing :-------------------------:|:-------------------------: